TodePond/TodePondDotCom/wikiblogarden/reliable-narrator/readme.md

 Postmodernism is when you identify that you are an unreliable narrator, and you know you always will be, so instead of trying to *fix* yourself, you try to *handle* it.

+But remember, I am unreliable narrator so I might be wrong about everything.

 <br>

 back to the [wikib